sraaphorst/higher-order-primes/README.tex.md

 https://en.wikipedia.org/wiki/List_of_prime_numbers#The_first_1000_prime_numbers

-We create a table as follows.
+We create a partial segment of a table as follows.
 The ordering will be explained below.

 | $i$ | $p_i$ | $p_{p_i}$ | $p_{p_{p_i}}$ | $p_{p_{p_{p_i}}}$ | $p_{p_{p_{p_{p_i}}}}$  |
 |-----|-------|-------------|--------------|-------------------|------------------------|